it-projects-llc/addons-dev/product_attribute_code/README.rst

 Technical codes and values on product attributes
 ================================================

-Modules allows attach codes on attributes to use it in other modules.
+Module allows attach codes on attributes to use it in other modules.

 Example
 -------

 If product is a Hosting, then attribute codes and values could be:

 * product.attribute: code=RAM

   * product.attribute.value: code_value="100MB"
   * product.attribute.value: code_value="500MB"

 * product.attribute: code=OS

   * product.attribute.value: code_value="Ubuntu 12.04"
   * product.attribute.value: code_value="Ubuntu 14.04"